Scribbd/linux-nester/README.md

 What you need is:
 - The output CSV-file
-- The public IP
+- The IP of the listener `lxc network forward list nestbr0`

 # Administration
 This program uses LXC and LXD.
 LXD provides a comprehensive CLI tool for administrative functions for LXC.
 You can find an introduction [here](https://linuxcontainers.org/lxd/introduction/).
-A more comprehensive guide to all commands is [here](https://linuxcontainers.org/lxd/docs/master/)
+A more comprehensive guide to all commands can be found [here](https://linuxcontainers.org/lxd/docs/master/).

 ## Troubleshooting
 When you need to administer a specific container you can do the following:
 - SSH into the LXD host
 - Use `lxc list` to identify if the container is running
-    - Should it have stopped you can use `lxc start {NAME}`
+    - Should it have stopped you can use `lxc start [NAME]`
-- If the problem started with a firewall blocking SSH traffic you can get root access with the following: `lxc exec {name} bash`
+- If the problem started with a firewall blocking SSH traffic you can get root access with the following: `lxc exec [NAME] bash`
     - You are now root in the given container and can now fix the firewall issue.
 - If no one is able to access the containers it might mean your public IP got reasigned.
     - Check current IP in the console
     - Use the following command `lxc network forward list nestbr0`
     - Check if this listener address is still the same
-    - If not use the following command `lxc network forward edit nestbr0 {Listed_IP}`
+    - If not use the following command `lxc network forward edit nestbr0 [LISTENER_IP]`
     - Update the `listener_address:` line, save, and reload the daemon with `sudo snap restart lxd.daemon`
 - If the container is beyond repair.
     - Identify the container name from the `nested_list.csv`